Public-Health-Scotland/phsopendata/README.md

 ### Downloading a data table with `get_resource()`

-To extract a specific resource, you will need it’s unique identifier - resource id.
+To extract a specific resource, you will need its unique identifier - resource id.
 This can be found in the dataset metadata, the URL of a resource’s page on <https://www.opendata.nhs.scot/>, or extracted using `list_resources()`.